 Peace Palace Centenary, October 2013

-To celebrate the 100th anniversary of the inauguration of the Peace Palace, a commemorative seminar was held for Members of the Court, representatives of PCA Member States, and other invited guests on October 11, 2013.
+To celebrate the 100th anniversary of the inauguration of the Peace Palace, a commemorative seminar was held for Contracting Parties, representatives of PCA Member States, and other invited guests on October 11, 2013.

 View photograph gallery